Vishnusimha/VigilCamPrivacyPolicy/vigilcam_privacypolicy.md

 The app does not upload recordings or preferences to any external servers by default.

+Other technical data:

+- This app does not collect analytics, crash reports, advertising identifiers, or other telemetry.
+No data is sent to external servers unless you explicitly share a recording.

 ---

 ## Permissions (what they are used for)